 Like many songbird species, the Rose-breasted Grosbeak will happily make use of water features such as a birdbath.

 Take care to note the female when she visits, as her coloring may cause you to misidentify her at first.

-The Rose-breasted Grosbeak (Pheucticus ludovicianusis) is a member of the Cardinal family (Cardinalidae) and subdivided to the genus Pheucticus.
-Like the Northern Cardinal, it is a passerine, or perching bird, what we more often think of as a songbird.
+The Rose-breasted Grosbeak (Pheucticus ludovicianusis) is a member of the Cardinal family (Cardinalidae) and subdivided into the genus Pheucticus.
+Like the Northern Cardinal, it is a passerine or perching bird, which we more often think of as a songbird.
 Despite the relative rarity of sightings as compared to its Cardinal cousin, it is not a threatened species and is fairly abundant throughout its range.